Jarvis Cocker: Broadcasting

 On 3 October 1996, Cocker co-hosted the Australian Saturday morning programme Recovery with regular co host (and radio personality) Jane Gazzo.

 On 12 October 2006, a fictional version of Cocker was a lead character in a drama on BBC Radio 2, as part of their "Imagine" competition.
 On 31 December 2008, Cocker guest edited the Today programme on BBC Radio 4.
 He also guested as a panellist on BBC's Question Time in July 2009.

 In October 2009, BBC Radio 6 Music announced Cocker was set to take over the Sunday afternoon slot from 10 January 2010 onwards, with Jarvis Cocker's Sunday Service.
 He was quoted as saying "Sunday doesn't feel that different to the other days of the week any more.
 Although there was something weird about when everything seemed to stop on a Sunday, it kind of marked out the week.
 I am going to put the boringness back into Sunday.
 That's my mission."

-He announced he was to leave 6 Music at the end of December 2017.

 Cocker won the Sony DAB Rising Star Award 2010, voted for by listeners, for his BBC Radio 6 Music Show.

 In January 2011 he appeared with fellow musician Richard Hawley and DJ Marc Riley on a Radio 4 programme, entitled "In Search of the Holy Whale", in which the trio embarked on a whale-watching expedition in the sea off Cork, Ireland.
 Then in 2012, Cocker began 'exploring the human condition after dark with tales of night people' in the award-winning Radio 4 programme, Wireless Nights.
 As of January 2019, 24 episodes of the programme have been broadcast.
 The first episode of the series, "Overnight Delivery", won the 2012 Prix Italia prize for 'extraordinary originality and / or innovation in a radio documentary'.

 Cocker arranged for Iggy Pop to host the Radio 6 Music show in 2014, while he undertook a hiatus that involved Editor-at-Large duties for publisher Faber and Faber.
 Cocker explained in December 2013:

+In 2015, Cocker appeared as part of that year's Proms, presenting the Wireless Nights Prom from the Royal Albert Hall with the BBC Philharmonic Orchestra.

 In December 2017, Cocker presented his last Sunday Service programme for the BBC.
-Announcing the news, he said: "It's not goodbye, it’s just farewell.
-We wanted to say farewell properly and so we’re going to do a run of five extra-special shows throughout December, starting this Sunday.
+Announcing the news, he said: "It's not goodbye, it's just farewell.
+We wanted to say farewell properly and so we're going to do a run of five extra-special shows throughout December, starting this Sunday.
 Let's keep warm together."